Skip to content

 OCC APIs (Omni Commerce Connect)

-RESTful APIs that expose all commerce functionality to external consumers — the Composable Storefront, mobile apps, kiosks, or third-party systems.
-OCC is the decoupling layer that enables headless commerce.
+RESTful APIs that expose all commerce functionality to external consumers.
+The Composable Storefront, mobile apps, kiosks, third-party systems.
+OCC is the decoupling layer that makes headless commerce possible.

 Composable Storefront

-The Angular-based, headless frontend (formerly Spartacus).
-It consumes OCC APIs and renders the customer-facing storefront.
-CMS-driven page composition means marketers can modify layouts without developer involvement.
+The Angular-based headless frontend (used to be called Spartacus).
+It consumes OCC APIs and renders everything customers see.
+CMS-driven page composition means your marketing team can change layouts without filing developer tickets.
+That alone is worth the architecture.

 SAP Commerce Cloud: Architecture LayersComposable Storefront (Angular)Headless · CMS-driven · PWA · SSR · Lazy loading↕ OCC REST APIsCart & CheckoutPayment · DeliveryPricing & PromoRules · Tax · B2BOrder MgmtFulfil · ReturnsPCM & SearchSolr · CataloguePlatform LayerType System · Persistence (ORM) · Spring IoC · Extension Mechanism · Caching · Clustering↓ Integration Layer ↓SAP S/4HANAEmarsysCDP / CDCPayment / TaxBased on SAP Commerce Cloud documentation and Spadoom architecture experience